ESiWACE/esdm/README.md

-- `doc` contains the documentation which requires doxygen to build
+- `doc` contains documentation which uses doxygen to build a HTML or a PDF version:

 	For the HTML Reference use the following commands: